gem/oq-engine/doc/installing/development.md

 ## Prerequisites

-Before starting knowledge of [Python](https://www.python.org/) (and its virtual environments), [git](https://git-scm.com/) and [software development](https://xkcd.com/844/) are required.
+Knowledge of [Python](https://www.python.org/) (and its virtual environments), [git](https://git-scm.com/) and [software development](https://xkcd.com/844/) are required.

-Some prerequisites are needed to build the development environment
+Some software prerequisites are needed to build the development environment

 ### Ubuntu